Steven Wexler

 Brief Biography

-Steve Wexler teaches courses in critical theory, literature and film, rhetoric of science, rhetorical theory, and popular culture.
-Dr. Wexler’s work appears in College Composition and Communication, Kairos, Science & Society, Works & Days, and Workplace: A Journal for Academic Labor, where he served as guest editor for a special issue on mental labor.
-He has presented papers at CCCC, Rhetoric Society of America, Historical Materialism Annual Conference, and MIT's Media in Transition.
-His chapter-essay “Ludwig Wittgenstein: Toward a Dialectical Pragmatism” is featured in Reading as Democracy in Crisis: Interpretation, Theory, History.
-Dr. Wexler is currently working on two monographs, Dialectics of Information, a book that redefines information and reasoning as a material, historical, and social relation--knowledge as multifarious labor--and The Global Contract: Financialization and World Government, a book that examines how the state-finance nexus produces financial fascism for dollar hegemony, concentration of wealth, and disciplining labor.
+Steve Wexler’s research and teaching interests include rhetoric, epistemology, information, and political economy.
+Dr. Wexler’s work appears in College Composition and Communication, Kairos, The Satirist, Science & Society, Works & Days, and Workplace: A Journal for Academic Labor, where he served as guest editor for a special issue on mental labor.
+Dr. Wexler has presented papers at a number of academic conferences including Historical Materialism Annual Conference, MIT's Media in Transition Conference, MLA, and Rhetoric Society of America Conference.
+His chapter-essay “Ludwig Wittgenstein: Toward a Dialectical Pragmatism” is featured in Reading as Democracy in Crisis: Interpretation, Theory, History (Lexington/Rowman & Littlefield, 2019).
+Prior to joining CSUN, Dr. Wexler taught at Rollins College and the University of Louisville, and worked as a research associate in medical genetics at Columbia University.
+Dr. Wexler is currently working on a monograph titled Dialectics and the Labor of Reason.

 Education